*Updated 18th November

 For a start – it’s the public perception of the plant itself.
 Over the past couple of years, the American public have become more and more pro the legalisation of both medicinal (primary) and recreational marijuana.

 Over the past 20 years, the scales have moved to tip heavily in favour of legalisation of marijuana.
-According to surveys from Gallup, support for legalisation rose from 12 percent in 1969 to 31 percent in 2000 to 64 percent in 2017.
+According to the latest survey results from Gallup, 66% of Americans are now in favour of legalising marijuana.
+To put this in perspective, more people now want marijuana legalised than are pro gay marriage!

 The Pew Research Center found that support varies from generation to generation, although it has been rising among all age groups over the past few years.
 Without a doubt though, the majority of millennials believe that it should be legalised and the difference in percentage is noticeable against the older generations.
 This is expected given the heavy public relations campaigns to position marijuana as an evil gateway drug.